mikemayowa/salary_function/README.md

-# employee_profile
+# Employee_Profile

 # Prerequisites
 Python 3.x
 R (with required packages installed: readr, utils)

-1. Import Data
+# Import Data
 Run the Python script import_data.py to import the provided CSV file into your Jupyter Notebook.

 python import_data.py

-2. Create Employee Function
+# Create Employee Function
 Develop a Python function that accepts an employee's name as input and returns their details.

 from employee_functions import get_employee_details

-3. Data Processing with Dictionary
+# Data Processing with Dictionary
 Process the salary data using a Python dictionary.

 from employee_functions import process_data_with_dictionary

-4. Error Handling
+# Error Handling
 Implement error handling in your code to address potential issues gracefully.

 try: